 - While caring for Raven and her litter Raven was really blowing out her coat that first week, but as time went on it slowed down.
 I heard from other friends this is common and that Raven blew out her coat much less than other mama dogs.

-So week 1 of our series on Golden Retriever puppy growth week by week is in the books!
+So week 1 of our series on Golden Retriever pups is in the books!
+Check out our other Golden Retriever puppy growth week by week blog posts:

 Have you ever had a litter of Golden Retriever puppies?